Cognitive behavioral therapy: Theoretical approaches

+On the other hand, a positive cognitive triad relates to a person's positive evaluations of themself, the world, and the future.
+More specifically, a positive cognitive triad requires self-esteem when viewing oneself and hope for the future.
+A person with a positive cognitive triad has a positive schema used for viewing themself in addition to a positive schema for the world and for the future.
+Cognitive behavioral research suggests a positive cognitive triad bolsters resilience, or the ability to cope with stressful events.
+Increased levels of resilience is associated with greater resistance to depression.

+Another major theoretical approach to cognitive behavioral therapy treatment is the concept of Locus of Control outlined in Julian Rotter's Social Learning Theory.
+Locus of control refers to the degree to which an individual's sense of control is either internal or external.
+An internal locus of control exists when an individual views an outcome of a particular action as being reliant on themselves and their personal attributes whereas an external locus of control exists when an individual views other's or some outside, intangible force such as luck or fate as being responsible for the outcome of a particular action.

 A basic concept in some CBT treatments used in anxiety disorders is in vivo exposure.
 CBT-exposure therapy refers to the direct confrontation of feared objects, activities, or situations by a patient.
 For example, a woman with PTSD who fears the location where she was assaulted may be assisted by her therapist in going to that location and directly confronting those fears.
 Likewise, a person with a social anxiety disorder who fears public speaking may be instructed to directly confront those fears by giving a speech.
 This "two-factor" model is often credited to O. Hobart Mowrer.
 Through exposure to the stimulus, this harmful conditioning can be "unlearned" (referred to as extinction and habituation).

+CBT for children with phobias is normally delivered over multiple sessions, but one-session treatment has been shown to be equally effective and is cheaper.